ApamaCommunity/apama-vscode-extensions/README.md

 Also available is a [VSCode extension for PySys testing](https://marketplace.visualstudio.com/items?itemName=ApamaCommunity.pysys-vscode-extension) .

-## Features of the epl-syntax-highlighting extension
+## Features of the plugin

 * Enables features of the extension for correct matching versions of Apama.
-* Supports EPL language diagnostics from Apama 10.5.3+
+* Supports EPL language diagnostics.
 * Support for debugging and launching pure single-file and multi-file EPL applications in a correlator.
 * Supports use of the apama_project tool.
+* Supports using the Apama Language Server for advanced syntax highlighting and error detection.
 * Apama based settings for current and upcoming changes live.

+## Requirements
+A minimum version of Apama 10.15.5 is required for advanced functionality.

 ## Limitations